How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 When Should I Start Saving for Retirement?

 The simple answer to when to start saving for retirement is “as early as possible.”
-The earlier you begin saving, the more you can use compound interest.
-We recommend that everybody take advantage of employer-sponsored retirement plans such as 401k plans or IRAs as soon as they become eligible and max out annual contributions.
+The earlier you begin saving, the more you can benefit from compound interest.
+We recommend that everyone take advantage of employer-sponsored retirement plans, such as 401(k)s or IRAs, as soon as they become eligible and max out their annual contributions.
 If your company offers an employer match to your contributions, take advantage.
 You can potentially double your savings by participating.

 If your employer doesn’t offer a retirement savings plan, you should open a personal account, such as a traditional or Roth IRA, and contribute as much as possible.